You’re trying to find the right candidates but you suck at attracting really good people…but, why?

 - hey I’d like to know the salary, or

 - hey I’d really like to know whether I’m still being considered or

 - EXCUSE ME WILL YOU JUST LOOK AT MY GODDAMN CV AND COVER LETTER THAT I SPENT ALL NIGHT WRITING / I’M GETTING OFFERS ELSEWHERE AND YOU’RE GOING TO MISS OUT ON ME / I’M ACTUALLY THINKING I DON’T WANT TO WORK AT YOUR COMPANY ANYMORE!!!!!

 (ahem… sorry, lost the plot there for a sec… but you get the picture)

-In any case, being able to message and connect with the recruiter / hiring manager, and being able to communicate safely online and whenever you want is likely to improve candidate satisfaction (and worker satisfaction!) dramatically, as well likely to reduce hiring time and streamline overall operations.
-Not to mention, having the ability to check and track progress of your application online and the ability to modify and add content as you go would be absolutely awesome.
+In any case, being able to message and connect with the recruiter/hiring manager, and being able to communicate safely online and whenever you want is likely to improve candidate satisfaction (and worker satisfaction!) dramatically, as well as likely reduce the hiring time and streamline overall operations.
+Not to mention, having the ability to check and track the progress of your application online and the ability to modify and add content as you go would be absolutely awesome.
 Again, being able to combine applications with prior history, social referrals, and customized material could be absolutely huge.

 Hiring Good People is Mission-Critical Business.
 And It Can Be Done a LOT Better.